Protecting and helping families since 1985

 Contact Us

-The lack of a free market makes drugs very expensive, and increasing
+The lack of a free market means medical drugs cost outrageous amounts, and increasing market consolidation will exacerbate the problem.

 Article courtesy of The Guardian 23rd April 2014.